bgamari/ghc-wiki-import/status/october06.md

 GHC is in good shape.
-We have no good way to measure how many GHC users there are, but if the traffic on the GHC mailing lists is anything to go by, the numbers are increasing quite rapidly.
+We have no good way to measure how many GHC users there are but if the traffic on the GHC mailing lists is anything to go by, the numbers are increasing quite rapidly.
 Indeed, GHC was rapidly becoming a success-disaster, so that we (Simon & Simon) were becoming swamped in GHC-related mail.
 Happily,